-Set forth below is a summary of the light and medium crude oil, heavy crude oil, tight oil, conventional natural gas, shale gas and NGL reserves of the Company as evaluated in the 2023 Reserves Report.
+Set forth below is a summary of the tight oil, shale gas and NGL reserves of the Company as evaluated in the 2024 Reserves Report.

-The 2023 Reserves Report has been prepared in accordance with the standards contained in COGEH and the reserves definitions contained in NI 51-101 and CSA 51-324.
-Kiwetinohk engaged McDaniel to prepare the 2023 Reserves Report.
+The 2024 Reserves Report has been prepared in accordance with the standards contained in COGEH and the reserves definitions contained in NI 51-101 and CSA 51-324.
+Kiwetinohk engaged McDaniel to prepare the 2024 Reserves Report.
 The terms "heavy crude oil" and "heavy oil" have been used interchangeably within the meaning of the reserves definitions contained in NI 51-101.